prabath/wso2is-repo-explorer/README.md

 \> ./rex.sh clone
 ```

 * **List** out all Identity Server related repositories.
-If you already performed init, you do not need to do this.
-You do this, even without cloning or init.
+You can do this, even without cloning or init.

 ```javascript
 \> ./rex.sh list